 Mercer shall be responsible and liable for the acts, omissions or defaults of its Sub-processors in the performance of obligations under this DPA or otherwise as if they were Mercer’s own acts, omissions or defaults.

 11 Audits and Requests for Information and Assistance

 11.1 Client may audit Mercer’s compliance with its obligations under this DPA, subject to the following requirements:

-- Client may use a third party to perform the audit on its behalf, provided the third party is mutually agreed to by Client and Mercer and executes a confidentially License acceptable to Mercer before the audit;
+(b) Client may use a third party to perform the audit on its behalf, provided the third party is mutually agreed to by Client and Mercer and executes a confidentially agreement acceptable to Mercer before the audit;

 11.2 Each party will be separately responsible for assessing the need to undertake, and the completion of, any data protection impact assessment, including any consultation with a Regulator, under Articles 35 and 36 of the GDPR or otherwise in respect of its use or provision of the Services.

 11.3 Where requested by Client, Mercer shall, at Client’s cost, provide Client with such assistance and information as may be reasonably required in order for Client to comply with any obligation to carry out a data protection impact assessment or consult with a Regulator pursuant to Articles 35 and 36 of the GDPR, respectively.

 11.4 Where requested by Mercer, Client shall, at Mercer’s cost, provide Mercer with such assistance and information as may be reasonably required in order for Mercer to comply with any obligation to carry out a data protection impact assessment or consult with a Regulator pursuant to Articles 35 and 36 of the GDPR, respectively.